Opus10/django-pgtrigger/README.md

 Triggers are installed like other database objects.
 Run `python manage.py makemigrations` and `python manage.py migrate` to install triggers.

+**Note** that if a migration is altering field type, by design django-pgtriggers drops trigger before the operations start and recreate it afterwards.
+Be aware of that if you create a non-atomic migration.

 If triggers are new to you, don't worry.
 The [pgtrigger docs](https://django-pgtrigger.readthedocs.io/) cover triggers in more detail and provide many examples.

 ## Compatibility